 An email should be sent to the Attendance email address FCMSAttendance@coloradoearlycolleges.org

-if a student will be missing school or will be late due to medical or legal appointment.
+or you may call the attendance line at (970)682-2007 if a student will be missing school or will be late due to medical or legal appointment.
 Documentation of the appointment (signed letterhead by legal representative or healthcare provider) should be given upon the student’s return.
-However, it may be submitted up to 1 business week from the first day back to school following the absences to be excused.
+However, it must be submitted up to 1 business week from the first day back to school following the absences to be excused.
+Please allow 24 - 48 hours for documents to be processed.Religious Observances:

 Colorado Early Colleges recognizes students may be absent from class(es) due to religious observances.
 Religious observance absence(s) will be considered excused on a case by case basis.
 To request an excused absence for religious observance, the parent/guardian of the student must submit a signed Religious Accommodation Request Form to the Attendance/Health Office no later than seven (7) days in advance of the absence.
 The Religious Accommodation Request Form will require the student’s parent/guardian to provide information about the religious observance and will require confirmation that the student is required to miss school to participate in a religious observance that is based on a sincere religious belief of the student or the student’s parent/guardian.
 The Attendance/Health Office will review the form; if the absence is not considered an excused absence, the Attendance/Health Office will inform the parent/guardian of the decision.